Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

-When we went to Florida I really wanted to spend some time on the beach as I know how much the children love to play in the sand and have a paddle.
+When we went to Florida I really wanted to spend some time away from the Disney parks and even spend time on the beach as I know how much the children love to play in the sand and have a paddle.
 But, Visit Orlando invited us to spend the day at Discovery Cove which was actually a whole lot better than a typical beach.

 Discovery Cove is a day resort in Orlando and the minute we walked through the reception building I was blown away by the surroundings.
 It felt like being on a tropical island with palm trees everywhere, the sound of water running and birds singing.
 It was beautiful.

 When we arrived we were given ID passes, printed with our photo and were shown a map of the resort and pointed in the direction of breakfast.
 At Discovery Cove you can arrive at any time from 7:15am to check in and have breakfast – with food and drink included in the admission fee.

 Breakfast was lovely.
 It had plenty of cooked options as well as pastries, fruit and yogurts.
 There was also cereal, fresh juice, hot drinks and a soda fountain for fizzy drinks too.
 It was a great way to start the day, with plenty of seating and everything really well laid out.

 After breakfast we were pointed in the direction of the changing rooms and lockers.
 We were given a choice of a wetsuit or swim vest to wear which is mandatory in the resort.
 We went for the swim vests as they were easier to get on and off and it was a pretty hot day.
 But, if we’d been doing experiences – like dolphin encounters or the Seaventure then we would have had a full wetsuit instead.
 There were also showers dotted around the resort to use.